KyleEmersonRoberts/SQL/README.md

 The Demographics script is the most complex, bringing together all the demographic information in a new table that's referenced by the other scripts

-I also created a dashboard in Excel that brings pivot tables, charts and slicers to visualize and summerize resulting tables.
+I also created a dashboard in Excel that brings pivot tables, charts and slicers to visualize and summerize the resulting tables.